← All Articles

 What is the North Carolina trout privilege?

 It's a separate add-on required in addition to the basic fishing license for anyone fishing trout water in North Carolina, including the Tuckasegee's delayed-harvest stretches.
 You select it alongside your basic license when you buy, and it applies to residents and non-residents alike.
+The privilege helps fund the heavy stocking that makes the Tuck's delayed-harvest water so productive.

 How do you buy a North Carolina fishing license?